Drugs

 However, in the book it is seen how he fears for his life.

 — I have experienced moments of great fear.
-I remember a party in the countryside with coca plants and a drunk FARC dissident started shouting things...
+I remember a party in the countryside with coca plants and a drunken FARC dissident started shouting things...
 It was 30 km from the nearest city, it was the middle of the night and I had nowhere to go.
-I knew I was dancing on the edge of a cliff and that a wrong step could turn out very badly for me.
+I knew I was dancing on the edge of a precipice and that one wrong step could turn out very badly for me.

 One of the protagonists ends up dying.
 If he were alive, could he have written the same about himself?